Andes Chocolate Mint Small Batch Cookies

 - ¾ cup light brown sugar

-- 1 tablespoon heavy cream (or milk)
+- 1 tablespoon heavy whipping cream (or milk)

 - 1 cup semi-sweet chocolate chips